Ritesh2211/Ritesh2211/README.md

  # About me
  <p>
  <img align="right" width="300" src="" alt="" />
 👋 Hey there!
-I'm Ritesh, a digital architect hailing from [Your Location].
+I'm Ritesh, a digital architect hailing from India.
 With a blend of creativity and code, I craft digital experiences that spark curiosity and drive impact.

 🚀 Currently, I'm traversing the cosmos of Full stack web apps, pushing boundaries with React and node.js.
 I thrive on unraveling complexities, architecting elegant solutions, and turning ideas into reality.